opencog/opencog/examples/pln/moses-pln-synergy/README.md

 This demo exists in 2 binding languages
 1. Scheme, under the scm sub-directory,
-2. Haskell, under the haskell sub-directory.
+2. Haskell, under the haskell sub-directory (unmaintained).